haozhe-an/haozhe-an.github.io/README.md

 ### Deep Learning and Artificial Intelligence
 My very first research experience was about Natural Language Processing (NLP) in BOE Technology Group Co., Ltd. I worked on a project about disease diagnosis in healthcare services under the guidance of Mr. Xingjian Li.
 This experience sparked my interests in further exploring NLP.

 I worked on another NLP project with two classmates.
 We used a RNN model and developed a [Haiku Generator](https://github.com/haozhe-an/Haiku_Generator) that is able to generate a complete Haiku that rhymes.
-If you aren't familair with Haiku, it is a Japanese style short poem with several rules for its strcture.
+If you aren't familair with Haiku, it is a Japanese style short poem with several rules restricting its strcture.
 The presentation slides for the project is available [here](https://github.com/haozhe-an/Haiku_Generator/blob/master/lign167_presentation.pptx).

 ![haiku](haiku.png)